 Neonatal encephalopathy: Neonatal encephalopathy is another umbrella term used to describe neurological issues in newborns.
 Its scope is not limited to brain injuries caused by a lack of oxygen; it also includes brain injuries caused by infection, hemorrhages, stroke, etc.

 Some babies with brain damage may not have a specific condition, but may still suffer from side effects of brain damage, including mental retardation, developmental delay, motor impairment, and other issues with muscle function.

 Contact the Houston birth injury lawyers at Mithoff Law

 If you are seeking the help of a birth brain injury lawyer, Mithoff law can provide you and your family with the representation they need during this difficult time.
 Our intentionally small and streamlined firm will work hard on behalf of your child’s future and give your case the focus and attention it deserves.

 If your child was diagnosed with a pediatric anoxic brain injury, cerebral palsy, or another type of HIE, put your case in the hands of nationally-recognized birth injury lawyers.
-Contact Mithoff Law by calling 713-654-1122 or contact us online today.
+Contact Mithoff Law by calling 713-654-1122 today.